gprasanth/mentalmodels/slides.md

   - When we come back, we look at the problem in a new pespective, rather than hanging on to old perspective and the problem will be solved.

 - Seeking help
-  - And when that doesn't happen either, it's a good idea to get help, from a colleage or posting it online, on twitter or stackoverflow
+  - And when that doesn't happen either, it's a good idea to get help, from a colleage or posting it online, on stackoverflow
-  - One of the interesting things is, almost always someone somewhere would have solved the problem you are facing, and it comes to whether you can the solution.
+  - Communicate the most information with the least amount of words.
+This requires a lot of mental energy on your part but will increase the likelihood of getting help back
   - Being able to Google well is a super power without a doubt

 -->